How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 • The diaphragm valves are used in corrosive applications.

-• These use for the regulation of dirty or clean air and water services.
+• These are employed for the regulation of dirty or clean air and water services.

 • These types of valves are used in the power industries.